Planet Birdsong Foundation: Partnerships

 The Planet Birdsong Foundation has a Memorandum of Understanding with the University of Rwanda Centre of Excellence in Biodiversity and Natural Resource Management (CoEB).
 This partnership aims to enable Rwandans to record the acoustic characteristics and variations of all 700 bird species in their country.
 Data collection and verification is managed in Rwanda; Planet Birdsong provides mentoring and technical support.

 We are developing citizen science programmes to increase local engagement and expand participation in the programme.
 We deliver in-person training in Rwanda, on-line webinars, and manage an active Whatsapp Group providing back up, tutoring and mutual contact between citizen scientists and subject matter experts.
 This encourages mutual training amongst the group, and enables us to adapt our training in response to citizen scientist activities.
-Our Trustee Hilary MacBean has visited our established training hubs three times since 2020 and is planning another visit in 2025.
+Trustee Hilary MacBean has visited our established training hubs four times between 2020 and 2025.
 The training is modified through user experience, in response to citizen scientist activities.

 Claver and Beth in the field